 Victor H. Green, The Negro Motorist Green-Book (1941).

-- Biltmore, East Washington Street — The 1941 Wilson city directory does not list a hotel on East Washington.
+- Biltmore, East Washington Street — The 1941 Wilson city directory does not list a hotel on East Washington, nor am I aware of any hotel at any time on Washington.

 - The Wilson Biltmore, 539 East Nash Street — The 1941 Wilson city directory lists Libby McPhatter‘s cafe at 539 East Nash.
-However, per the nomination form for Wilsons Central Business District Historic District, McPhatter’s cafe was at 541, in a one of two buildings erected after the Hotel Union, a three-story frame hotel, burned in the late 1940s.
-It seems much more likely that the Union was the Wilson Bitmo
+However, per the nomination form for Wilson’s Central Business District Historic District, McPhatter’s cafe was at 541, in a one of two buildings erected after the three-story Hotel Union, burned in the late 1940s.

 - M. Jones, 1209 East Queen Street — The 1941 Wilson city directory does not list an M. Jones at 1209 East Queen Street, nor an M. Jones who is a taxi driver.